 Confucius Classrooms are an extension of the Confucius Institute programme.
 Whereas Confucius Institutes are university-based, Confucius Classrooms are partnerships with local schools and education centres with the goal of strengthening the Chinese language and culture programme at the school and in the local area.

-Our nine Confucius Classrooms receive their own allocation of resources, and we work closely with them providing teaching staff, event support, and general guidance.
+Our eight Confucius Classrooms receive their own allocation of resources, and we work closely with them providing teaching staff, event support, and general guidance.